CyclopeanCompact/dungeondraft-tagging-script/README.md

 # Dungeondraft Tagging Script

-This is a script to automatically generate tags for a Dungeondraft asset pack.
+This is a Bash script for Linux to automatically generate tags for a Dungeondraft asset pack.
 I used to use EightBitz's Dungeondraft Tools, but it doesn't run on Wine for arcane and inexplicable reasons.
 I didn't need the unpacking/repacking tools, just the tag functions, so I made this to help me do it.

 ## Technical Description